jkfran/jkfran.com/_posts/2022-05-24-keychron-keyboard-linux-secrets.md

 On Linux, the Keychron K2 doesn't register any of the F1-F12 function keys as actual F keys, instead, treating them as multimedia keys by default.
 Here's how to fix it!

-## To fix this:
+## To fix it:

-Set the keyboard to Windows mode via the side switch Use the Fn + X + L shortcut to set the function key row to "Function" mode. (usually all that's necessary on Windows)
+Set the keyboard to Windows mode via the side switch and use the `Fn + X + L` shortcut to set the function key row to "Function" mode.

 Run: `echo 0 | sudo tee /sys/module/hid_apple/parameters/fnmode`

 Once complete, the F1-F12 keys should work properly, and holding Fn turns them into multimedia keys.